Joecstarr/thesis/sections/introduction/overview.md

 ## Overview of this thesis
 <!-- prettier-ignore-end -->

-As discussed above, the goal of this thesis is to address, in part, the two questions "What knots can I make?" and "How do I tell two knots I make apart?" .
+As discussed in the previous section, the goal of this thesis is to address, in part, the three questions "How do I systematically construct knots?", "How do I tell two knots I make apart?", and "How many knots can I write down?" .
 Particularly, we will address a restricted version of these questions, for objects that can be thought of as the building blocks of knots, the tangles introduced by Conway [@conwayEnumerationKnotsLinks1970].
-Through the middle of this thesis we will describe several strategies that have been employed to answer even further restricted versions of these questions:
+Through the middle of this thesis, we will describe several strategies that have been employed to answer even further restricted versions of these questions:

-- "What rational tangles can I make?" and "How do I tell two rational tangles I make apart?"
+- "How do I systematically construct rational tangles?", "How do I tell two rational tangles I make apart?", and "How many rational tangles can I write down?"
-- "What Montesinos tangles can I make?" and "How do I tell two Montesinos tangles I make apart?"
+- "How do I systematically construct Montesinos tangles?" and "How do I tell two Montesinos tangles I make apart?", and "How many Montesinos tangles can I write down?"
-- "What algebraic/arborescent tangles can I make?" and "How do I tell two algebraic/arborescent tangles I make apart?"
+- "How do I systematically construct algebraic/arborescent tangles?" and "How do I tell two algebraic/arborescent tangles I make apart?", and "How many algebraic/arborescent tangles can I write down?"

 While we could answer these questions with pen and paper brute force, beyond reasonable crossing number, as small as 9, the time and effort needed makes pen